 If you’ve been told that hormone therapy is a part of your recommended cancer treatment plan, you may have questions about both the short term and long term impacts it can have on your body.
 The responses to hormone therapy are likely to be different based on your gender and the type of cancer being treated.

 We hope this guide will address some of your questions and concerns regarding what to expect during hormone therapy for cancer, including the side effects.
+If your question is not listed here, please use the patient portal, Navigating Care, to message your site.
+Select the message type treatment.

 The goal of hormone therapy, sometimes called endocrine therapy, is to starve the cancer of the hormones it needs to keep growing.
 Hormone therapy usually involves taking medications that either stop, block, or add hormones to slow the cancer cells’ growth.
 Hormone therapy may take place in many ways, which can include: